 Difference between WordPress.com and WordPress.org

-Perhaps introducing slight confusion, there is also a WordPress.com, which is a hosted blogging service owned by the same parent company (Automattic).
+Perhaps introducing slight confusion, there is also a WordPress.com, which is a hosted blogging service owned by the same parent company (Automatic).
 Sites hosted at WordPress.com are located at URLs like “yoursite.wordpress.com” and are largely used only for blogs.
 There, you have less control, can’t do things like use plugins, and cannot deliver your own advertising.
 Of course, it’s also free, easy, and uses essentially the same Admin as self-hosted WordPress like the Showcase IDX real estate plugin app, so it’s great as a free personal blog.
 But even so, we’ll be using the real WordPress hosted on the best wordpress host for our websites!

 This is the WordPress to which WordPress.org is dedicated, enabling you to download the latest version, participate in the forums, and browse the Codex (official WordPress documentation).